Loathe (band): I Let It In and It Took Everything and the Things They Believe (2019–2024)

-"Gifted Every Strength" single (2024–present)
+A Stranger to You (2024–present)

 In December 2024, it was announced that Loathe would support Spiritbox on their Tsunami Sea North American Tour, along with Dying Wish and Gel.
 On an episode of the 78 Amped podcast, uploaded on the 14 December 2024, France and Bickerstaffe confirmed that the band's fourth studio album had been recorded and was planned for a release in 2025.
 At the first show of the tour in Dallas, Loathe opened their set with a new song, included in the setlist as "???".
 The song was later released as a single under the title "Gifted Every Strength" on the 2 May 2025 with a press release stating the single "ushers in a new era of Loathe".

 On the same tour with Spiritbox, they played another new song, which was later revealed to be titled "Revenant".
 On 22 July, Loathe announced a 25 date USA headline tour, and then on 26 August, they announced a European/UK tour.
+On 27 April 2026, Loathe formally released "Revenant" as a single, now featuring Jami Morgan and Eric Balderose of NOWHERE2RUN (formerly of Code Orange) and announced their fourth studio album, A Stranger to You, would be released 17 July 2026, through SharpTone Records.
+It will be the band's first album in six years, and will include "Gifted Every Strength", "Revenant", and another track "ثينا" that was also played on previous tours.
+Between 9 and 16 May 2026, they toured Australia, with support from Static Dress.
+On 24 June, the album's third single "Fangs" was released, containing elements of contemporary R&B and psychedelic music.